CrowdStrike/aidr-kong/README.md

 - Malicious links, IPs, and domains
 - 100+ spoken languages, with allowlist and denylist controls

-All detections are logged in an audit trail for analysis, attribution, and incident response.
-You can also configure webhooks to trigger alerts for specific detection types.
+All detections are logged for analysis, attribution, and incident response.

 ## Contents